Facebook opens accelerator programme for e-commerce start-ups

 The sessions will take place online over 12 weeks.

-Facebook runs accelerator programmes in more than 11 countries globally.
+Facebook runs accelerator programmes in more than 11 countries.
 Previous attendees include global food-sharing movement Olio, which now operates in more than 52 countries and works with UK retail partners such as Morrisons and Sainsburys.